d8bauxit8/low-resource-protocol/README.md

 (for instance between smart switch and smart brightness controller) because in my view these communication solutions which available on the market are not too safe.

+I'm working on the test cases :pushpin:
+Be patient :wink:

 ## Overview
 * [About the protocol](#about-the-protocol)
     - [Headers](#headers)